longcatWTF/longcatwtf/README.md

-# longcatwtf
-Longcat?
+# Longcat?
 WTF!

-This wtf website was coded in less than 24 hours during a private hackathon.
+This is a WTF!? website coded for the lulz during a private two-day hackathon **including** some sleep.

+What this means is that the code is totally not indicative of our skills and nothing you can learn from.
+The only thing we cared about was getting our vision done.
+Maintenance?
+What are you talking about?

+Live prosper and loooooong!